oogles/djem/docs/ref/settings.rst

 .. versionadded:: 0.7

-.. currentmodule:: djem.auth
+.. currentmodule:: djem.models

 Default: ``0``

-In conjunction with a custom user model including :class:`OLPMixin`, this setting controls the level of automatic :ref:`user-based logging <user-based-logging>`. performed by :meth:`OLPMixin.has_perm`:
+In conjunction with a custom user model including :class:`OLPMixin`, this setting controls the level of :ref:`automatic permission logging <permissions-advanced-logging>` performed by :meth:`OLPMixin.has_perm`:

 * ``0``: No automatic logging
 * ``1``: Logs are automatically created for each permission check, with minimal automatic entries